GallagherSecurity/cc-rest-docs/training/README.md

 If the telephone server supported long polls, however, it would leave the incoming call ringing until it had something to say.
 The client would carry on about its business until the server picked up.
-After hearing the server’s response the client would call back when it wished.
+After hearing the server's response the client would call back when it wished.
 Immediately if it was in a particular hurry.

 ## Benchmarks
 These are the results of informal performance tests of Command Centre 7.90 running on reasonably capable hardware.

-You will not achieve these numbers without following the advice in the ‘efficiency tips’ sections of the developer documentation.
+You will not achieve these numbers without following the advice in the 'efficiency tips' sections of the developer documentation.

 ### Extracting events